What are “DCF Sense Checks”?

 The Need for DCF Sense Checks

-A DCF analysis calculates the enterprise value of a business as the present value of its forecasted free cash flows.
+A DCF analysis calculates the value of a business as the present value of its forecasted free cash flows.
 A strength of DCF analysis is the requirement to think about and forecast key business drivers.
 This leads to a fuller understanding of the business fundamentals.
 It also serves as an important counterpoint to market-based valuation techniques, which may sometimes be vulnerable to market distortions.

 However, DCF valuation is very dependent on key assumptions with even small changes producing large value variations.
 Sense checks help in checking the reasonableness of these assumptions and the resulting output.